jqlang/jq/docs/content/manual/manual.md

 `.["age"]` produces `24`, and
 `.["address"]` produces `null`.

+We say that a key is identifier-like when it does not start with a digit and consists only of alphanumeric characters and underscores;
+for example, `"foo"` is identifier-like.
-When your key does not start with a digit and consists only of alphanumeric characters and underscores, for example `"foo"`, then you can also look up the field `"foo"` of an object using the shorthand syntax `.foo`.
+For identifier-like keys like `"foo"`, you can also look up the field `"foo"` of an object using the shorthand syntax `.foo`.
 For example, we could have written `.name`, `.age`, and `.address` above, whereas we cannot use this shorthand syntax for `.["foo::bar"]` and `.["foo.bar"]`.